-If you have any questions about this statement or if you would like to exercise any rights you may have in relation to your personal data, please contact us at firstname.lastname@example.org.
+If you have any questions about this policy or if you would like to exercise any rights you may have in relation to your personal data, please contact us at firstname.lastname@example.org.
 If you have additional questions or need to escalate an issue, use the below details for our Data Protection Officer (DPO).

 Full name of legal entity: Granicus, LLC

 Postal address: 408 St. Peter Street, Suite 600, St.Paul, MN 55102, USA

 As part of our marketing efforts, we collect your personal data such as your name, place of employment and address, job position, e-mail address, and phone number.
 This data is generally gathered directly from you through forms on our website, or over the phone and is used to communicate and personalize such communications with you, including offering products and services that we believe may be of interest to someone in your position.
 Information about your chosen subscriptions are used to better provide you with relevant e-mail content.

 We gather business contact details about you from publicly accessible sources, such as your business or work website, or we may receive business-to-business (B2B) information from third party lists.
 Our employees may also search for your business contact details online and enter your information on to our marketing database.
 If you reside in EU/UK, we will ask for your opt-in consent to contact you.
 If you reside in the USA, we will provide you an option to opt-out on our first communication.

 In certain situations, such as when you authorize to prefill a form on our website, we may receive data (such as first name, last name, e-mail address, job title, and company) from your past interaction with our website.